Medical Malpractice Attorneys in Charleston

 A bad outcome or dissatisfaction with a procedure does not necessarily equal medical negligence.
 Furthermore, if you were told of the risks a surgery posed and those risks turned into reality for you, you are unlikely to be successful in bringing a medical malpractice case because you were informed of the risks beforehand and still chose to have the surgery.

 In order to bring a successful medical malpractice case, your attorney will need to prove that your health care provider failed to provide a standard of care that a reasonable medical professional with the same degree of experience and training would have provided under similar circumstances.
 This applies to doctors, nurses, hospitals, clinics, dentists, chiropractors, pharmacies and pharmacists.
 Any health care professional or health care institution can be sued for medical malpractice.

 What Is a Reasonable Standard of Care?

 This is often the most challenging part of a medical malpractice case.
-What is considered “reasonable” is not defined by you or by your attorney.
+What is considered “reasonable” is not defined by you or by your medical malpractice lawyers in Charleston, SC.
 A reasonable standard of care must be defined by a combination of sources, such as medical literature and other practicing professionals with extensive experience treating the same condition.